GhostofGoes/ADLES/documentation/Notes.md

 * Compression utility for implementing packages (Use [`gzip`](https://docs.python.org/3.5/library/gzip.html) standard library module for this.
 Intro to it [here](https://pymotw.com/3/gzip/))

 ## Repository
-Long-term, I’d like to see the creation of a public open-source repository of packages, similiar to Hashicorp’s Atlas and Docker’s Hub, where educators can share packages and contribute to improving cyber education globally.
+Long-term, I’d like to see the creation of a public open-source repository of packages, similar to Hashicorp’s Atlas and Docker’s Hub, where educators can share packages and contribute to improving cyber education globally.